wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-security-dashboard/includes/6-examine-global-threat-detections.md

 The **Top targeted users** tile gives you quick insight into who is being targeted in your organization.
 It’s also another launch point for investigating threats in your tenant.
 Selecting a user opens a flyout page where you can learn more details about the user, such as:

  -  The location and time of their last sign-in attempt.
- -  If they’re a member of an administrative group.
+ -  Their membership in an any administrative group.
  -  A brief snapshot of their activities in Microsoft 365.

 > [!IMPORTANT]